Cargo can run your tests with the

 Here's an example of running

-cargo test in our project, which currently has
+cargo test in our package, which currently has

-If our project had tests, we would see more output with the correct number of tests.
+If our package had tests, we would see more output with the correct number of tests.

 You can also run a specific test by passing a filter: